SocietyForArtisticResearch/NMH-editor/src/readme.md

 * When changing from media list to editor, content in editor is gone
 * We need proportional image resizing

+# export to doc/pdf/epub
+* you get the markdown from exposition.markdownInput, send it to the server to "/convert/pdf" with json { markdown: ... }

 ## Luc
 5. JSON serialization loading and saving
 6. from convert json